 - You want to claim a refund of any New York State, New York City, or Yonkers income taxes withheld from your pay.

-- You want to claim any of the refundable or carryover credits in the credit charts on pages 8 through 12 of the New York IT-201 instructions.
+- You want to claim any of the refundable or carryover credits in the credit charts on pages 6 through 10 of the New York IT-201 instructions.

 - You want to claim any of the refundable or carryover credits for New York State, New York City, or Yonkers listed on page 7 of the New York IT-203-I instructions.

 New York requires that you use the same filing status as you used on your federal income tax return.
 If you are married and filing a joint federal income tax return but one spouse is a New York State resident and the other is a nonresident or part-year resident, you are required to file separate New York State returns.

-For more information, see:
+For more information, please see: